 Reactive Abuse, and how to outsmart the games.

 One of the many ways a narcissist gets to us is through our own reactions.
-When we know how and why they do, this helps us learn to walk the other way.
+When we know how and why they do it, this helps us learn to walk the other way.
 Let them go left while we go right.

 It’s human nature for us to want them to see our point of view.
-Still, we are fighting a losing battle, a narcissist feels entitled, and above others, they are more interested in their power and control, than they are of the opinions, thoughts or feelings of those around them.
-They will exploit people and with their lack of empathy they just don’t care, so long as their needs get met.
+Still, we are fighting a losing battle.
+A narcissist feels entitled and above others.
+They are more interested in their power and control than they are in the opinions, thoughts or feelings of those around them.
+They will exploit people, and with their lack of empathy, they just don’t care how it affects people, so long as their needs get met.
 You can not and will not change their behaviour.
-They lack in the empathy to relate to how you feel, they just have the knowledge of empathy, to use our compassion, our need to be understood against us.
+They lack empathy to relate to how you feel; they just have the knowledge of empathy, to use our compassion, and our need to be understood against us.

-Abusers love the reactive abuse as it’s proof in their minds, that they are powerful, that they hold all the cards and that they are in control.
-That the person who reacted is unstable and crazy, that the one who’s reacted is mentally ill, they will use it against you for years to come, narcissistic people rewrite their own history, they change the stories they tell themselves, they are never accountable, they say so many lies they often believe their own lies and reality, and they will use reactive abuse against you for years to come.
+Abusers love reactive abuse as it’s proof in their minds that they are powerful, that they hold all the cards and that they are in control.
+That the person who reacted is unstable and crazy, that the one who’s reacted is mentally ill, they will use it against you for years to come, narcissistic people rewrite their own history, they change the stories they tell themselves, they are never accountable, they say so many lies they often believe their own lies and reality, and as they hold onto grudges, they will use reactive abuse against you for years to come.

 Definition of reactive abuse.

-Reactive abuse happens when someone who’s been abused, mind games or controlled, either physically or psychologically, or both reacts to their abuser because they just can not take anymore, standing up for themselves, either by screaming, shouting, slapping, spitting, throwing things, either throwing insults with the words or lashing out physically.
+Reactive abuse happens when someone who’s been abused, mind games or controlled, either physically or psychologically, financially, spiritually, or sexually stands up to or reacts to their abuser because they just can not take anymore, standing up for themselves, either by screaming, shouting, slapping, spitting, throwing things, either throwing insults with the words or lashing out physically.
 That’s all the abuser needs to then blame it all on the one they’ve been provoking.